vict-shevchenko/reactive-mobx-form/README.md

 ## Important notice
 Library is on its initial development stage, is unstable and may contain bugs.
 Most of all API will change.

+If considering a software development as next steps:
+1. Make it work <-- we are here
+2. Make it right
+3. Make it fast

 ## Motivation
  Working with forms was always a pain in web development.
 This library is an attempt to solve it for MobX and React users.